vined-underscore/Axio/README.md

 5. Run axio.py, it will create config folders and you can modify the config.json files for each respective account

+# I will hang myself if you SKID DON'T DO IT PLEASE
+# I will hang myself if you SKID DON'T DO IT PLEASE
+# I will hang myself if you SKID DON'T DO IT PLEASE

 ### TODO:
 1. More commands